01What is a process?

 What you would not do.
 Lock the specification before the first release.
 Build in-house what already exists as a paid API.
 Skip user testing because "we know what users want".

-Example 3 – A medical infusion-pump controller
+Example 3 – A railway signalling and train-control system

 What you would not do.
 Use evolutionary development for the safety kernel.
 Skip the formal proof obligations.
 Treat documentation as overhead.